 Vanguard funds don’t just include ETFs.
 Prior to ascending to the second spot among U.S. ETF issuer sponsors, Vanguard had long-been one of the largest issuers of low-cost index and mutual funds.
 Today, devoted advisors and investors are apt to say that one of the primary reasons fund fees continue declining is Vanguard’s low-cost leadership.
-And they would be correct with that argument.
+And that argument is correct.

-Vanguard funds include hundreds of offerings spanning domestic and international equities as well as wide array of fixed income funds.
-The universe of Vanguard funds includes something for everyone, including conservative, income-seeking investors or more risk-tolerant tactical investors seeking sector-level or international exposure.
+Vanguard funds include hundreds of offerings spanning domestic and international equities as well as a wide array of fixed income funds.
+The universe of Vanguard funds includes something for everyone, including conservative, income-seeking investors and more risk-tolerant tactical investors seeking sector-level or international exposure.

 Here are some solid ideas among Vanguard funds for investors looking for a break on fees and some investment opportunities that could be durable over the long haul.

 Expense ratio: 0.25% per year, or $25 on a $10,000 investment.

 The Vanguard Wellington Investor Shares (MUTF:VWELX) is the oldest Vanguard fund of them all.
 Founded in 1929, this Vanguard fund is also the oldest balanced fund in the U.S. The investor share class requires a minimum investment of $3,000, but among actively managed mutual funds, this Vanguard has a favorable fee, making it less expensive than 70% of competing strategies, according to issuer data.